DAI-Lab-HERALD/General-Framework/Framework/Models/README.md

     Optional return provided when return_categories = True.
     This is a :math:`\{N_{samples} \times N_{agents}\}` dimensional numpy array.
-It includes ints that indicate the category of agent observed, where the categories are dataset specific. img : np.ndarray
+It includes ints that indicate the category of agent observed, where the categories are dataset specific.
+  P : np.ndarray, optional
+    Optional return provided when return_classifications = True.
+    This is a :math:`\{N_{samples} \times N_{classes}\}` dimensional numpy array.
+It includes float values that indicate the probability of the agent to belong to a specific class.
+The classes are dataset specific.
+Given that this is the ground truth, each row should be a one-hot encoded vector.
+If the dataset does not include behavior classifications, None is returned instead. class_names : list, optional
+    Optional return provided when return_classifications = True.
+    This is a list of length :math:`N_{classes}` of strings that indicate the names of the classes.
+If the dataset does not include behavior classifications, None is returned instead. img : np.ndarray
     This is a :math:`\{N_{samples} \times N_{agents} \times H \times W \times C\}` dimensional numpy array.
     It includes uint8 integer values that indicate either the RGB (:math:`C = 3`) or grayscale values (:math:`C = 1`)